MichaelPluemacher/San-Francisco-crimes/README.md

 ![alt text](https://github.com/MichaelPluemacher/San-Francisco-crimes/blob/master/Graphs/WeaponLaws_scatter.png)
 And a corresponding heat map
 ![alt text](https://github.com/MichaelPluemacher/San-Francisco-crimes/blob/master/Graphs/WeaponLaws_heat.png)
 Clearly, the coordinates play an important role in predicting crimes.

-tranformed XY

-89 numerical variables
+Hence, we incorporate the following transformed coordinates into the data:
+- X and Y rotated by 30, 45 and 60 degrees,
+- and the distance from the center of the map.

+In the end, only the distance plays any role in fitting models.
+Clearly, a more refined construction of features based on X and Y could be useful.
+For example, as we saw above, crimes tend bo be clustered around hotspots.
+Computing the distance from the center of the hotspot separately for each category of crime might therefore prove useful.

+## Building a predictive model